davidoganov/Unified-Event-Coordination-Platform/README.md

 ### Mapping Services:
 - Integrates mapping functionalities for event location visualization.

-### Supply Stock and Requests:
-- Manages supply tracking and handles stock requests for events.

 ### Scheduling and Attendance:
 - Tools for scheduling events and tracking attendance.
 - Provides options for check-ins via scannable QR codes or barcodes.